 Musicians can perform at the majority of our larger ceremonies, but please have a look at the information below depending on the room you have chosen:

-The Canonbury Suite: This room only holds the couple, two witnesses and the registrars, so musicians cannot be accommodated at any ceremony.
+The Angel or Canonbury Suites: These rooms only hold the couple, two witnesses and the registrars, so musicians cannot be accommodated at any ceremony.

 The Council Chamber: You are able to invite live musicians, which need to be included in your guest number.